There are some parts of your life you don’t want the world to see.

 If your bitcoin (BTC) activity is one of them, you’ve arrived at the right place.

 This guide will show you how to buy bitcoin with no ID in the UK (while staying completely under the radar).
-Follow these steps and it’ll be exceedingly difficult for anyone to discover you even own bitcoin, let alone what you’re doing with it.
+Follow these steps and it’ll be more difficult for someone to discover that you even own bitcoin – let alone what you’re doing with it.